TYPE DESIGN INFORMATION PAGE last updated on Sat Dec 7 14:49:51 EST 2013

 A snapshot of their production, as of mid 2012, in alphabetical order:

-Graphic designer, type designer and letterer who lived in Wilmington, DE, but moved his stakes to Baltimore, MD.
+Tal Leming is a graphic designer, type designer and letterer who lived in Wilmington, DE, but moved his stakes to Baltimore, MD.
+He graduated from Louisiana State University in 1997.
 An avid RoboFog scripter, he joined Erik van Blokland and Just van Rossum to initiate the RoboFab project in 2003.
 After graduation in 1997 from the Louisiana State University Graphic Design program, he worked as a designer at two agencies in south Louisiana.
 In September of 2001, Tal joined the House Industries staff as a designer in the Type Development, Product Promotions and Python Systems Implementation Department.
 He worked on the Ed Benguiat collection, for example.